pricefx/example-configuration/README.md

 **WARNING**: If you want to deploy it to the partition, then do it on an empty partition, otherwise you will destroy your current setup and data.

-# Pricefx Starter

-This is a very basic Pricefx configuration project that will help you to get started with development for the Pricefx Platform.
-Use it to initialize a new Pricefx project!

 ## Pricefx Stream Maven Plugin

 The Pricefx Stream plugin allows you to fetch/deploy/delete data from/to/on your Pricefx partition.

-**NOTE**: Do _not_ use the Pricefx Stream Plugin in your CI/CD pipelines on your QA or production environments.
+**WARNING**: Do _not_ use the Pricefx Stream Plugin in your CI/CD pipelines on your QA or production environments.
 Instead, use the pricefx packaging tool.
-The Pricefx Stream Maven Plugin allows you to fetch/deploy/delete some data that you otherwise cannot do with the Pricefx Packaging Tool (or Pricefx Studio).
+The Pricefx Stream Maven Plugin allows you to fetch/deploy/delete some data that you otherwise cannot handle with the Pricefx Packaging Tool (or Pricefx Studio).

 ### Maven Plugin Setup